 Safe skincare and cosmetic products are available…

 Pinterest is flooded with bloggers sharing their DIY skincare and cosmetic recipes.
 Some are great.
 Some are ok.
 Some should be over on the Pinterest Fails website.
 But making your own skincare isn't difficult.
 Makeup on the other hand… may require more skill and patience.

 If you're not into DIY, there are also more alternatives popping up every year.
 Just be conscious about the ingredients listed, and be sure you're buying from a brand you can trust.

 I tip my hat to those of you who DIY beauty products and makeup.
 And I'll be your biggest cheerleader if you try to DIY everything yourself!

 As for making my own makeup… That would be a better fit for Pinterest Fail boards!
-I've seen some women have success with cinnamon, nutmeg, clove, ginger, beet root powder… and other kitchen items… but when I try… total clown face that lasts maybe 20 minutes.
+I've seen some women have success with cinnamon, nutmeg, clove, ginger, beetroot powder… and other kitchen items… but when I try… total clown face that lasts maybe 20 minutes.

-What cosmetic products we use
+Safe skincare and cosmetic products we personally use

-For a few years, I personally used Beautycounter.
-I LOVE their mission and their quality standards.
+2015-2017, I personally used Beautycounter.
+I LOVE their mission and their quality standards, banning 1,500 harmful ingredients from their production process.
 After 2 years, however, I allowed my account to go inactive after having some strange hot rash reactions on my face.
-I am very much sensitive to a lot of different things, but was bummed to have those reactions after using them for a couple of years.
+I am very much sensitive to a lot of different things but was bummed to have those reactions after using them for a couple of years.